spoonk/chip-imaging/frontend/README.md

 [ x ] interpret return values from manager
 [ x ] route to query the path that images will be saved in

-[ ] separate the imaging and stitching paths, providing an option to stitch in the acquisition directory
+[ x ] separate the imaging and stitching paths, providing an option to stitch in the acquisition directory
-    - you might want to stitch in an existing data dir [ ] manager better return messages / types
+    - you might want to stitch in an existing data dir [ x ] manager better return messages / types

+[ x ] make querying the manual grid depend on stitcher's path [ x ] server offline errors for request

+[ x ] make manual grid route respect imaging grid parameters (untested :P)
+    - currently just sends a 3x3, we want to handle the case where there may not be a 3x3 to return [ x ] make a stitch utils file in python that allows you to get jpeg images (for sending manual grid back to client) (not necessary now :) )

 [ ] make manual align send a theta to the server
 [ ] also send a pixels per um
 [ ] make linear stitcher be able to handle a rotation [ ] make stitcher able to handle fewer than expected images (it might already)

-[ ] make querying the manual grid depend on stitcher's path [ ] server offline errors for request

 [ ] implement getting stitched result

-[ ] make manual grid route respect imaging grid parameters
-    - currently just sends a 3x3, we want to handle the case where there may not be a 3x3 to return

 [ ] clean up server routes with blueprints

 [ ] documentation
 [ ] way to kill / restart server devices

-[ ] make a stitch utils file in python that allows you to get jpeg images (for sending manual grid back to client)
-    [ ] also need a gain scalar on frontend (images will likely be black)
+[ ] gain scalar on frontend (images will likely be black)

+[ ] zoom the html element not the canvas for the image canvas component
-[ ] zoom slider for manual align
+    - stuff can go out of bounds on canvas if too much zoom [ ] zoom slider for manual align

 [ ] figure out how to run server and frontend with exe file